 7. Identify where to act

-You now have a complete enough picture for your customer journey map to help you decide where to act.
+You can now use your populated customer journey template to help you decide where to act.
 You can clearly see how the customer feels at each step in their journey, as well as the touch points that are driving these emotions.

 Workshop tips